-The Board recognizes that State and Federal law requires that the Academy report annually incidents which meet the statutory definition of violent criminal offenses that occur in the Academy, on academy grounds, on an academy conveyance, or at an academy-sponsored activity.
-It is further understood that the State Department of Education will then use this data to determine whether or not an academy is considered "persistently dangerous," as defined by State policy.
+The Board recognizes the requirement of State and Federal law for the Academy to annually report to the Michigan Department of Education incidents, meeting the statutory definition of violent criminal offenses that occurred in the Academy, on school grounds, on a school conveyance, or at a school-sponsored activity.
+The State Department of Education will then use this data to determine if a school is considered "persistently dangerous," as defined by State policy.

-Pursuant to the Board's stated intent to provide a safe academy environment, Academy administrators are expected to respond appropriately to any and all violations of the Student Code of Conduct, especially those of a serious, violent nature.
-In any year where the number of reportable incidents of violent criminal offenses in the Academy exceed the threshold number established in State policy, the Educational Service Provider shall discuss this at the annual meeting, for the purpose of reviewing the School Safety Plan, so that a plan of corrective action can be developed and implemented to reduce the number of these incidents in the subsequent year.
+Pursuant to the Board's stated intent to provide a safe school environment, Academy administrators are expected to respond appropriately to any and all violations of the Student Code of Conduct, especially those of a serious, violent nature.
+In any year where the number of reportable incidents of violent criminal offenses in the Academy exceed the threshold number established in State policy, the Educational Service Provider shall discuss this problem at the annual meeting, for the purpose of reviewing the School Safety Plan, so that a plan of corrective action can be developed and implemented to reduce the number of these incidents in the subsequent year.